 Who is your current favorite chef and why?

 Chef Parvinder Bali (senior OCLD faculty) and chef Rohit Gambhir (Executive Chef, The Oberoi, New Delhi).
 One was my teacher and another one was my first boss.
 I learned a lot under his supervision.

 Do you eat out quite often?
 Which places do you prefer?

-Do you want to give any message to our readers about the kitchen?
-How can they make their favorite kitchen?
+Any message you want to give to our readers about the kitchen.
+How can they make their dream kitchen?